 These places inspired Hazel's books.

 Passionate about literacy and creativity, Hazel has mentored gifted children and proudly held the title of Reading Ambassdor for various organisations.
-Formerly a director on the Committee of Management of the Australian Society of Authors, Hazel was awarded an OAM for Literature in 2013.
+Formerly a director on the Committee of Management of the Australian Society of Authors, Hazel was awarded an OAM for Literature (2013) and Monash University awarded her the Distinguished Alumni for Education (2022).
 Currently she's patron of the Society of Women Writers(Vic)

 A keynote speaker, Hazel has been involved in web-chats or Zoomed or Skyped internationally as a way of sharing books, ideas and encouraging literacy.
 She has even been a ‘Living Book’ online, to answer questions.